Summary and Best Practices

 - This is a summary broken down by provider for all the services done in the date range for them.

-- Provider receive full credit for the invoice on first payment (see example image below)
+- Provider receives full credit for the invoice on first payment (see example image below).

 - This critically will be different for first partial payments.